Validation Standards for Building Simulation Software

 The European standards EN 15255 and EN 15265 are part of the EPBD set of standards (Energy Performance of Buildings Directive) and define validation test cases for simulation programs used in the context of European energy-saving legislation.

-• EN 15265 (Energy performance of buildings — Calculation of energy needs for space heating and cooling using dynamic methods — General criteria and validation procedures): Defines test cases for calculating the heating and cooling energy demand using dynamic methods.
-The standard comprises 12 test cases with a single-zone building under systematically varied boundary conditions (orientation, glazing, shading, internal loads, ventilation, control).
+- EN 15265 (Energy performance of buildings — Calculation of energy needs for space heating and cooling using dynamic methods — General criteria and validation procedures): Defines test cases for calculating the heating and cooling energy demand using dynamic methods.
+The standard comprises 12 test cases (4 introductory + 8 main validation tests) with a single-zone building under systematically varied boundary conditions (orientation, glazing, shading, internal loads, ventilation, control).

 Significance

-EN 15255 and EN 15265 are particularly relevant for the European market, as they form the basis for the recognition of dynamic simulation methods within the framework of national energy-saving regulations.
-In Germany, dynamic simulation is permitted as a verification method for summer thermal protection in accordance with DIN 4108-2 — the underlying software should have passed the EN validation.
+EN 15255 and EN 15265 formed the basis for the recognition of dynamic simulation methods within the framework of national energy-saving regulations and continue to do so via EN ISO 52016-1.
+In Germany, dynamic simulation is permitted as a verification method for summer thermal protection in accordance with DIN 4108-2.

 Software with EN 15255/15265 validation

-IDA ICE has published the validation in accordance with EN 15265 and is thus one of the few programs that cover both ASHRAE 140 and the European standards.
-EnergyPlus and TRNSYS are also tested against these standards, but do not always publish the results explicitly.
+IDA ICE has published a validation report against EN 15265 and is thus one of the few programs that cover both ASHRAE 140 and the European test-case sets in documented form.
+No public EN 15255/15265 validation reports are available for EnergyPlus and TRNSYS.

 Background

-EN 13791 (Thermal performance of buildings — Calculation of internal temperatures of a room in summer without mechanical cooling — General criteria and validation procedures) defines test cases for calculating summer room temperatures without active cooling.
-The standard is particularly relevant for the verification of summer thermal protection.
+EN ISO 13791 (Thermal performance of buildings — Calculation of internal temperatures of a room in summer without mechanical cooling — General criteria and validation procedures) defines test cases for calculating summer room temperatures without active cooling.
+The standard is particularly relevant for the validation of simulation tools used for verification of summer thermal protection.

 Test cases